• HOME

 JAMEY AEBERSOLD'S STUDIO - New Albany Indiana - 2009

 Traveling to a gig on the East Coast, Jack stopped to eat lunch with Jamey, tour his facility and play some music with Mr. Aebersold and his band.
-Jamey demonstrated his multitasking by playing saxophone, piano, while operating recording equipment, answering emails, and photographing without missing a beat of music.
+Jamey demonstrated his multitasking by playing saxophone & piano, while operating recording equipment, answering emails and photographing without missing a beat of music.
 See examples of Mr. Aebersold's work at: www.jazzbooks.com/

 MUSICIANS INSTITUTE - Hollywood California - 2009

-Jack enjoyed his visit teaching, attending Mr. Wyble's classes, and jamming with Sid, Jimmy and students.
+Jack enjoyed teaching, attending Mr. Wyble's classes, and jamming with Sid, Jimmy and students.
 Mr. Wyble wrote unique books on contrapuntal jazz.
-David Oakes has made all of Jimmy's writings available at ww.davidoakesguitar.com.
-Sid authored a book on creating the Bill Evans piano style on guitar.
+David Oakes has made Jimmy's writings available: www.davidoakesguitar.com.

 Picture